How to Have Confidence in a Job Interview

 Reset Language and Physiology

-If you said something inaccurate, correct it quickly and move on: “To clarify, the correct timeline was X to Y, and that delivered Z.” Correction shows attention to detail and integrity.
+If you mis-state something: “To clarify, the correct timeline was X to Y, which delivered Z.” Correction shows integrity.

 When an Interview Becomes Too Negative

-If the interviewer tests you aggressively, disengage from defensiveness.
-Re-center on the company’s goals: “I appreciate that perspective.
-Based on my experience, here’s what I’ve found helps resolve that kind of issue…” This returns the talk to solutions and reframes tension.
+If you feel defensive: shift back to solutions: “I appreciate that perspective.
+Based on what we’re discussing, here’s what I’ve found helps resolve that kind of issue…” Keeps focus on value.

 Demonstrating Cross-Cultural and Remote-Work Confidence